YanhengWang/yanhengwang.github.io/research/index.md

 title: Research & Projects
 ---

+# Approximating Klee's Measure Problem and a Lower Bound for Union Volume Estimation

+- with Karl Bringmann, Kasper Green Larsen, André Nusser, and Eva Rotenberg &#124; SoCG 2025
+- for general union volume estimation, shows that the query complexity of Karp-Luby-Madra's classical algorithm is optimal
+- for the special case of Klee's measure problem, gives a faster algorithm in constant dimension

 # Exact Perfect Matching

 - my master thesis supervised by Prof. Bernd Gärtner and Nicolas El Maalouly
-- collection of (old and) new results about the Exact Perfect Matching problem from three frontiers: combinatorial, algebraic, and integer programming
+- collection of old and new results about the Exact Perfect Matching problem from three frontiers: combinatorial, algebraic, and integer programming
 - [PDF](./master-thesis.pdf)

 # A Perfect Sampler for Hypergraph Independent Sets